Last modified on January 7th, 2023

 First, it has a high protein content, which can help you build lean muscle and feel fuller for longer.

-Plus, since sea moss is a prebiotic and helps your gut stay healthy, it might then improve your digestive health overall, which can support weight loss.
+Plus, since it’s a prebiotic and helps your gut stay healthy, it might improve your digestive health overall, supporting weight loss.

 If you struggle to lose weight because of a thyroid disorder like hypothyroidism, sea moss could be helpful there, too, due to the fact that it contains iodine.